FrogboyMV/TriggerDistance/README.md

 * **x#** - X-Axis (Any square within # of Event on the X-Axis [left/right])
 * **y#** - Y-Axis (Any square within # of Event on the Y-Axis [up/down])
 * **s#** - Switch Binding (Will turn ON the specified Switch ID and not fire again while the Switch is on)
+* **combo** - This tells the event to look for both Player and Event Touch conditions.

+If both x# and y# are specified, the trigger range will form a square or rectangular area as opposed to just covering the two axis.

 These can also be specified in the parameters to indicate which modes of travel this event will fire for.
 If you specify none then the Player Touch will always trigger.
 * **walk** - Player Touch will trigger if you are walking